The Art

 Bio

 Rob Omodiagbe is a Sydney-based, British-Nigerian born artist.
 He first picked up a paint brush in 2012, then put it down in 2013.
-He picked it up again in November 2023.
-He doesn’t intend on putting it down again.
+In November 2023 he started painting again, this time for good.

 Featured in the book ‘100 Emerging Artworks 2025’, published by Arts to Hearts Project, New York